 One such country is Greece.

-Also, SMC members, you can get access to our network of trusted legal providers for the countries featured in that report — including Greece.)
+Also, Sovereign Confidential members, you can get access to our network of trusted legal providers for the countries featured in that report — including Greece.)

 If your parent, grandparent, great-grandparent, or earlier ancestors were citizens of either of these countries, congratulations — you’re part of what we call the “Lucky Bloodline Club.”